 Your comprehensive travel guide to Morocco - All in one place!

 Peppered with a population touching 35 million inhabitants, Morocco is a sovereign state in the North African region and has been a regional power, historically.
 The capital city of the state is Rabat whereas the ancient city of Casablanca is its largest municipality.
 Morocco is a major contributor to Africa’s economy and primarily depends upon the services sector, manufacture of goods, mining, and agriculture.
 Tourism, on the other hand, has also registered record-breaking gains over the years.
-It is galore of incredible tourist destinations that includes the four imperial cities and their unending grandeur, breathtaking palaces, colorful medinas and exuberant beaches of state of the art quality.
+It is galore of incredible tourist destinations that include the four imperial cities and their unending grandeur, breathtaking palaces, colorful medinas and exuberant beaches of state of the art quality.

 Morocco is geographically located in Northern Africa along the Atlantic Ocean and the Mediterranean Sea.
 It is bordered by Algeria and Western Sahara.
 It also still shares borders with two enclaves that are considered a part of Spain — Ceuta and Melilla.
 The topography of Morocco varies as its northern coast and interior regions are mountainous, while its coast features fertile plains where much of the country's agriculture takes place.
 There are also valleys interspersed between Morocco's mountainous areas.
 The highest point in Morocco is Jebel Toubkal which rises to 13,665 feet, while its lowest point is Sebkha Tah which is -180 feet below sea level.